aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/svi-profiles.md

                   # DHCP server's IPv6 address.
                 - address: <str; required; unique>

+                  # VRF used to reach the DHCP server.
+                  # If not set, the VRF of the destination matches the VRF of this interface.
+                  # Use the `default` to reach the DHCP server through the default VRF.
+                  vrf: <str>

                   # Local interface to communicate with DHCP server.
                   # Mutually exclusive with `source_address` and takes precedence over it.